Senate Energy Committee Advances Cassidy Bill to Send Louisiana Billions for Coastal Restoration

 WASHINGTON – The U.S. Senate Committee on Energy and Natural Resources voted to advance U.S. Senator Bill Cassidy’s (R-LA) Reinvesting in Shoreline Economies & Ecosystems (RISEE) Act on Thursday, which would increase funding from offshore energy revenue sharing that Louisiana uses for coastal restoration.
 The bill would also amend the Gulf of Mexico Energy Security Act (GOMESA) to, among other things, remove the revenue sharing cap which could bring billions of additional dollars to Louisiana and the Gulf Coast region.

 Currently, Gulf of Mexico energy royalties are shared by four Gulf energy-producing states, including Louisiana, with the U.S. Treasury.
 Louisiana uses this funding for conservation, restoration, and environmental protection projects to preserve and restore its eroding coastline, however, offshore wind revenue is excluded from the program.
-Cassidy’s RISEE Act would also create a new national revenue sharing from offshore wind.
+Cassidy’s RISEE Act would also make offshore wind energy eligable for revenue sharing.

 “This is another step in getting the $50 billion Louisiana needs to restore our coastline.
 This is important for our state and for our country,” said Dr. Cassidy.
 “There is much more to do, but every step gets us closer to protecting our communities and our people.”